 Forget fidget spinners or stress balls.
 This school counselor came up with a clever idea for creating stress/fidget manipulatives using a pool noodle.
 Talk about a great deal.
 You can get more than 50 with just one noodle!

 All you need are two different color noodles to make your own fraction game for students to practice.
-Our WeAreTeachers article has a great video to show how to do it.
+Our article has a great video showing how to do it.

 This music teacher got creative by putting notes on pool noodle pieces and turning them into a learning opportunity.
-The frame comes from that popular backyard “Ladder Ball” game or PVC piping from the hardware store, then you just apply the noodles and you’re done!
+The frame comes from that popular backyard Ladderball game or PVC piping from the hardware store.
+Just apply the noodles, and you’re done!

 Practice those fine motor skills with cut up noodles and a few other manipulatives.

 26. Have sight word boat races

 We love this unique pool noodle use.
 This educator put sight words on these noodle floats and let her students have boat races.

 We’ve seen a few different takes on creating No. 2 pencils out of pool noodles, and this is our favorite tutorial.

 28. Practice spelling words with a paper towel holder

 With a sharpie, write letters on different pieces of the noodle and students can practice spelling words by building a tower!
 Inexpensive paper towel holders can be found at the dollar store.